 Unlike daredevil hunters on the arid savanna, the cheetah will often reconsider laying siege to large herds of animals.
 Neither will it try to take on an adversary larger than itself.

-Self-preservation and a low threshold for physical punishment are forefront in its thinking.
-Plus, as a solitary animal, the cheetah does not need to hunt large prey like lions do.
+Self-preservation and a low threshold for physical punishment are forefronts in its thinking.
+Plus, as a solitary animal, the cheetah does not need to hunt large prey as lions do.

 9. Cheetahs are an Endangered Species

 At present, global cheetah numbers have shrunk dangerously low with approximately 12,400 remaining in the wild.

 Most of these majestic mammals exist in sub-Saharan Africa with a small group inhabiting Iran.